Aleboul/aleboul.github.io/index.md

 ## PhD dissertation

-You can access my thesis by clicking the following [link](https://github.com/Aleboul/aleboul.github.io/blob/main/thesis/thesis.pdf)
+You can view my [thesis](https://github.com/Aleboul/aleboul.github.io/blob/main/thesis/thesis.pdf) by clicking the link and slides (in french) are also available.

 ## Teaching